About WEST COAST SOUL

 Of course I loved songs like “What A Fool Believes” by the Doobie Brothers or “Dreams” by Fleetwood Mac since my childhood.
 They belong to the unconscious listening experiences one had as a child in the back seat on car rides with parents in the late 70s and early 80s.
 But like many others, rock, heavy metal, jazz and especially soul and 70s R&B dominated my musical world from my youth on.

 Before I discovered West Coast music as a genre, I was a soul fan for many years.
 Again, everyone starts with the classics.
 Even as a kid you love the Supremes or Stevie Wonder, without knowing what Motown is, you just like the beat.
 Later you discover Stax and can’t live without Otis, Goldwax follows and so on and so forth.
-Soul music is an important part of my musical DNA and of WEST COAST SOUL.
+Soul music is an important part of my musical DNA and of WEST COAST SOUL.de.

 In the early 2000’s, it was the Channel 101 series “Yacht Rock” – written, directed and produced by JD Ryznar – that sparked my enthusiasm for this genre mix of soft rock, West Coast and AOR, which allowed me to dive deeper and deeper into this musical rabbit hole.

 Starting with Steely Dan, The Doobie Brothers, Eagles and Hall & Oates, I discovered artists like Pages, Bill House, Nielsen & Pearson, Ambrosia, Player and Ned Doheny, whose brilliant “Get It Up For Love” opened the first edition of Marcus Liesenfeld’s legendary “Too Slow To Disco” series and impressively demonstrated that this music can conquer new audiences.